hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

                 - or use a backslash `\` to escape it

 - exception handling
+    - how
         - use '`throw`' to trap error
         - Use '`try`' to handle the error
         - Use '`catch`' to run code after if error
             - to show custom error message
             - eg: `message.innerHTML = "Error"`
         - Use '`finally`' to execute code regardless of error or not
         - Use '`error`' to provide information about the error, eg:
             - EvalError
             - RangeError
             - ReferenceError
             - SyntaxError
             - TypeError
             - URlError
+    - how (2-old)
+        - add code to deal with errors
+            - without affecting web browser
+        - specify code block to be executed
+        - `try`
+            - block of code to be executed
+        - `catch`
+            - to define error handling
+        - `final`
+            - to allow code to be executed
+        - `throw`
+            - to display information about error
+            - specified message to display

 - conventions
     - declarations at start